JimmyJimenez2400/JimmyJimenez2400/README.md

 Web Developer (Front-End)
 -------------------------

-Graduate of John Jay college of Criminal Justice with a major in bachelor science of Computer Science and Information Security.
-Learning Web Development began in sophomore year of college.
-Recommended by a friend, I took interest in it and started my journey from learning HTML to CSS to Javascript and Python.
-Attend a bootcamp which gave me the opportunity to learn and as well an internship.

 * 🌍  I'm based in New York
 * ✉️  You can contact me at [jimmyjimenez24000@gmail.com](mailto:jimmyjimenez24000@gmail.com)
 * 🧠  I'm learning Javascript